EDUCBA Logo

 regression analysis 4-4

-Step 5: Click the OK button once you are satisfied with the output options you chose.
+Step 5: Click the OK button once you are satisfied with your chosen output options.
 It is customizable; feel free to add some more residuals if you want.

 regression analysis 4-5

-You can see a regression output as shown in the image below under the same worksheet where data is present.
+You can see a regression output in the image below under the same worksheet where data is present.

 summary output